pjoshi751/scratch/exercises/DOCUMENTATION-workshop.md

-# documenatation workshop
+# Documentation Workshop

-### Overview
+## Overview
-this is a trial workshop sesion to assist us in underStanding the guidilines for writting mosip-related document.
+This is a trial workshop sesion to assist us in underStanding the guidelines for writting MOSIP-related document.

-## types of documents
+### Types of documents

 ### Type1